e-marshall/tutorials/book/itslive_nbs/new_itslive_intro.md

-# {{intro}}
+# Introduction

 ## Overview

 This tutorial contains jupyter notebooks demonstrating various steps of a typical scientific workflow including accessing, processing and visualizing remote sensing data.
 The structure is as follows:

 **1) Data access**
      - Access ITS_LIVE data stored as Zarr data cubes in an AWS S3 bucket.
 **2) Reading and working with a larger-than-memory dataset**
      - Illustrate different strategies for manipulating and organizing a large dataset using [Xarray](https://docs.xarray.dev/en/stable/), [Zarr](https://zarr.dev/), and [Dask](https://www.dask.org/).
 **3) Working with raster and vector data**
       - Parse geographic metadata with [cf_xarray]().
       - Handle projections and coordinate reference system information with [GeoPandas](), [Rioxarray]() and [PyProj]().
      - Spatial subset of vector data with [GeoPandas]().
      - Spatial subset of raster data using vector data with [Rioxarray]().
 **4) Initial inspection and analysis of velocity data for a single glacier**
      - Visualize raster and vector with background maps data using [Xarray](), [GeoPandas](), and [Contextily]().
      - Calculate and examine data coverage along a given dimension using Xarray label-based indexing and selection.
      - Use available metadata to interpret and organize dataset,
         - Use [`xr.DataTree`]() or [`groupby()`]() to separate dataset using metadata,
      - Use Xarray and `scipy.stats` to calculate and visualize summary statistics along a given dimension.
      - Perform dimensional computations, reductions and visualizations using Xarray `resample()`, `groupby()` and `FacetGrid`.
 **5) Exploratory analysis and visualization of multiple glaciers**
      - Combine raster and vector data into a multi-dimensional vector data cube (add glossary ref) using [Xvec]().
      - Read and write vector data cubes to disk using Xvec methods that rely on [cf_xarray]() to encode and decode metadata.
      - Interactive  visualization of vector data cube using Xvec and GeoPandas.
      - Use Xarray plotting tools to visualize data from a vector data cube.

 ## Relevant concepts